-Apple’s Tim Cook has kept his $50b services promises
+Apple’s Tim Cook has kept his $50B services promises

 Available on multiple platforms, Apple TV+ is likely to generate similar levels of early interest, during which the company will need to impress viewers (or not) with the quality of the its content.

-Apple Pay transactions, meanwhile, are growing four times faster than PayPal, even as Apple prepares to offer zero percent financing on new iPhones purchased using an Apple Card as it moves inevitably (and inexorably) toward offering Apple hardware as a service.
+Apple Pay transactions, meanwhile, are growing four times faster than PayPal, even as Apple prepares to offer 0% financing on new iPhones purchased using an Apple Card as it moves inevitably (and inexorably) toward offering Apple hardware as a service.

-These new services will likely drive further revenue growth across Apple’s 2020 fiscal year, and this growth means it is likely to soon exceed Cook’s $50 billion/year services revenue target.
+These new services will likely drive further revenue growth across Apple’s 2020 fiscal year, and this growth is likely to soon exceed Cook’s $50 billion/year services revenue target.
 (As some predicted).

 We still have no sight yet of other service plays, such as consumer-focused AR gaming and immersive multimedia experiences, or the dragonish mist that is Apple Car.